Ibuprofen / oxycodone Side Effects

 Applies to ibuprofen / oxycodone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking ibuprofen / oxycodone:Less common
+You should check with your doctor immediately if any of these side effects occur when taking ibuprofen / oxycodone:Less common

 - Feeling faint, dizzy, or lightheaded